High-dimensional and Permutation Invariant Anomaly Detection: Introduction

 The flexibility of unsupervised learning leads to a number of challenges.
 There is no unique way to estimate the probability density of a given dataset, with some methods offering only an implicit approximation through proxy quantities like the reconstruction fidelity of compression algorithms.
 The probability density itself is not invariant under coordinate transformations, so the selected rare events will depend on the feature selection~\cite{Kasieczka:2022naq}.
 Even though particle physics data are often described by high- (and variable-)dimensional, permutation-invariant sets (`point clouds'), there has not yet been a proposal to use explicit density estimation techniques for AD that account for all of these properties.
-Implicit density estimation has been studied with a variety of high-dimensional, but mostly fixed-length representations, such as (variational) autoencoders and related approaches~\cite{Farina:2018fyg,Heimel:2018mkt,Roy:2019jae,Amram:2020ykb,Kahn:2021drv,Atkinson:2021nlt,Dillon:2022mkq,Atkinson:2022uzb}.
+Implicit density estimation has been studied with a variety of high-dimensional, but mostly fixed-length representations, such as (variational) autoencoders and related approaches~\cite{Farina:2018fyg,Heimel:2018mkt,Roy:2019jae,Amram:2020ykb,Kahn:2021drv,Atkinson:2021nlt,Dillon:2022mkq,Atkinson:2022uzb,Dillon:2023zac}.
+Similarly, generative models are capable to implicitly learn the the density through data generation.
+In this case, high quality samples can be created but the exact value of the density is not explicitly known.
 Since our validation protocol requires access to the density, we focus only on explicit methods.
 So far, the only\footnote{Except for Ref.~\cite{Andreassen:2018apy,Finke:2023veq}, which discretize the phase space and turn the problem into a multi-class classification task.} high-dimensional explicit density estimators in particle physics~\cite{Krause:2021ilc,Krause:2021wez,Diefenbacher:2023vsw,Krause:2022jna,Kach:2022qnf,Buckley:2023rez} have been based on normalizing flows~\cite{10.5555/3045118.3045281,Kobyzev2020}.
-These works process fixed-length and ordered inputs, but recent work has shown with higher-level observables how to accommodate variable-length and permtuation invariance with normalizing flows~\cite{Verheyen:2022tov}.
+These works process fixed-length and ordered inputs, but recent work has shown with higher-level observables how to accommodate variable-length and permutation invariance with normalizing flows~\cite{Verheyen:2022tov}.

 However, variable-length is not a natural property for normalizing flows which are built on bijective maps from the data space to a fixed-length latent space.
 In contrast, a newer class of methods called score-matching or diffusion models do not have this restriction.
 These techniques estimate the gradient of the density instead of the density itself, and therefore have fewer restrictions than normalizing flows.
 Diffusion models have been shown to accurately model both high-~\cite{Mikuni:2022xry} and/or variable-~\cite{Leigh:2023toe,Mikuni:2023dvk,Buhmann:2023bwk,Butter:2023fov} dimensional feature spaces.
 Despite these early successes, such models have not been used yet for explicit density estimation in particle physics.